rust-lang/rustc-dev-guide/src/hir-typeck/eager-inference.md

 let closure = |a, b| if a < b {vec![1, 2, 3]} else {vec![5, 6, 7]};
 ```

 If we didn't do eager type inference we would instead have closures whose types were filled with [inference variables](../appendix/glossary.md#inf-var).

 This would be able to be solved in some situations, but because we do not have Higher-Ranked Inference Variables[^higher-ranked-inference] this would make the higher-ranked bounds for lifetimes that rust can have unusable without more annotation.

+Another reason we infer eagerly for closures is that it's a good heuristic: We will need to know the types of the closure if it's used anywhere, so it is best to figure out what it is sooner.

+?
+TODO: higher-ranked inference, but more.
+Go over notes.

 ### Coercions